Image Restoration by Iterative Denoising and Backward Projections: The Proposed Algorithm

 In this work we take another strategy for solving inverse problems using denoising algorithms.
 We start with formulating the cost function (\ref{Eq_cost_func1}) in somewhat strange but equivalent way

 where

-Note that $\H^\dagger$ is the pseudoinverse of the full row rank matrix $\H$, and $\| \u \|_{\H^T\H}$ is not a real norm, since $\H^T\H$ is not a positive definite matrix in our case.
-Moreover, as mentioned above, since the null space of $\H^T\H$ is not empty, the prior $s(\tilde{\x})$ is essential in order to obtain a meaningful solution.
+Note that $\H^\dagger$ is the pseudoinverse of the full row rank matrix $\H$, and $\| \u \|_{\H^T\H}$ is a seminorm rather than a real norm, since $\H^T\H$ is not a positive definite matrix in our case.
+Moreover, as mentioned above, since the null space of $\H^T\H$ is nontrivial, the prior $s(\tilde{\x})$ is essential in order to obtain a meaningful solution.

 The optimization problem $\minim{\tilde{\x}} f(\tilde{\x})$ can be equivalently written as

 Note that due to the degenerate constraint, the solution for $\tilde{\y}$ is trivial $\tilde{\y}=\H^\dagger \y$.